 “Many of my friends who I had met in public accounting stayed in public accounting and became partners at their firms,” says Buffardi.

 Others may focus on building their businesses and establishing LLCs.
-This route can be challenging, though, since it requires you to find your own clients and provide them with a high level of service while still keeping your business afloat.
+This route can be challenging, though, since it requires you to find and service your own clients while keeping your business afloat.

-Tax accountants can also go back to school and gain higher degrees, such as master’s degrees in accountancy or master’s of business administration (MBAs).
+Tax accountants can also go back to school for advanced degrees, such as master’s degrees in accountancy or Master’s of Business Administration (MBAs).
 Some accountants go so far as to become tax attorneys, taking their tax expertise into the legal realm.

 “Having a CPA and a [doctorate in jurisprudence] JD is very powerful,” adds Buffardi.